Have you ever tried to visit a web page that took longer than five seconds to load so you've abandoned ship?

 If you are using third party resources – for instance, embedded YouTube videos or an API – your visitor will have to wait for these to load too.
 So, if you have a web page that loads text from your server, images from another server, and YouTube videos as well, it would have to go to three individual servers to load your website content – which could be slow.

 To resolve this it’s best to load as much as you can from your own server and reduce the number of files by merging them together by using dedicated plugins.
 Need help with this?
 Get in touch with the FINALLY developer team.

 Ok great, but how do I know if my website is slow?

-You can find out your website speed by going to Google's PageSpeedInsights and entering your website address.
+You can find out your web page speed by going to Google's PageSpeedInsights and entering a web page address.
 There you’ll be able to see your speed score for mobile and desktop (you can switch between the two on the top left).
 Plus it will give you insights on how it can be improved and examples of how to optimise your files, such as below:

-Now you know three ways you can improve your website speed and how to check it.
+Now you know three ways you can improve your website and web page speed and how to check it.
 Although you may need a developer's help, there are certainly things you can do to increase your website speed yourself.

 As always, we are here to help.
 Get in touch with FINALLY today to find out how we could speed up your website.